Privacy · June 12, 2026

 5. California (CCPA / CPRA) disclosures

 Categories of personal information collected, by CPRA category.
 Identifiers (email, account identifier, IP address in transit).
 Customer records (subscription metadata).
 Commercial information (subscription tier, purchase history).
 Internet or other electronic network activity (referrer, UTM, session events).
 Geolocation (coarse, derived from IP at request time; not stored).
 Visual information (your reference photograph and generated outputs).
 Sensitive personal information under Cal.
 Civ.
 Code § 1798.140(ae): biometric information processed to uniquely identify you.
 We do not collect government IDs, financial-account numbers, precise geolocation, health, racial or ethnic origin, religion, union membership, mail or message contents, or genetic data.
+The only categories we share for cross-context behavioral advertising (see section 3) are Identifiers (a hashed identifier such as your email, plus the IP address and user-agent of the originating request) and Internet or other electronic network activity (commercial funnel events).
+We do not share Visual information, biometric or other sensitive personal information, or any other category for advertising.

 Sources.
 Directly from you; from Stripe at checkout; from your browser at request time.